bsommardahl/BlingBag/README.md

 * EmailAccountOwnerAfterNameChange
 * LogThatAccountNameWasChanged

-For more information on how to install, implement or use DomainEvents, check out the rest of this wiki.
+For more information on how to install, implement or use DomainEvents, [check out the wiki](/wiki/home).

 For sample code, check out the [sample app in the source code](https://github.com/bsommardahl/DomainEvents/tree/master/src/DomainEvents.SampleConsoleApp).